Shellay/palo/README.md

 ## TODO

-- Support goals defined with equality and non-equality.
+- Support `NOT` expressions in definite clauses.